vrkljam/Blackjack/README.md

 The winner is the first to get to 10 wins.
 A new game can be started by clicking on 'New Game'

+## MVP
+- Make a two player Blackjack game.
+- Able to view cards from both players.
+- Able to draw and hold as desired.
+- Able to see a total of the cards for each player and dealer.
+- Able to play multiple rounds.

 ## Difficulties
 - Creating a table top from scratch and using the CSS to place items where I wanted.
 - Coding the rules for player hand totals.